21 Travel Gadgets for Your Gap Year in New Zealand

 8. Travel towel

 Travel towels are compact, hygienic and dry in a heartbeat.
 Traditional towels are huge, end up smelling pretty awful, and seem to never dry when you are constantly on the move.
 That’s a slam dunk for microfibre, ladies an gentlemen!
 Cotton is defeated a million to zero!
-In conclusion, microfibre travel towels are a must have.
+In conclusion, microfibre travel towels are a must-have.
+We consider this one of the 15 Essentials to Pack for New Zealand.

-Microlite has towels of all sizes to suit every needs, we advise to go for XL.
+Microlite has towels of all sizes to suit every need, we advise to go for XL.

 InnoGear Tactical Headlight is a strong choice in this category.